eflumerf/styleguide/dune-daq-cppguide.md

 A and use its functionality ("composition").
 Multiple inheritance of implementation is *especially* bad.

 Explicitly annotate overrides of virtual functions or virtual destructors with exactly one of an `override` or `final` specifier.
+Do not use the keyword `virtual` in this case as this is already denoted by one of those two specifiers.

 ### Operator Overloading [GOOGLE VERSION]